OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 ```command&nbsp;line
 npm run start:web
 ```

-> [!NOTE]
-> Office Add-ins should use HTTPS, not HTTP, even when you are developing.
-If you are prompted to install a certificate after you run `npm run start:web`, accept the prompt to install the certificate that the Yeoman generator provides.
->
-> On Mac, you may need to run the following command then re-run `npm run start:web`.
-> ```command&nbsp;line
->    npm run dev-server
->    ```

 To use your custom functions add-in, open a new workbook in Excel Online.
 In this workbook, complete the following steps to sideload your add-in.